+Positive Environment Video

+Negative factors found in the video

-ACTIVITY Positive Environment Video Negative factors What could be done to found in the video improve the environment
+What could be done to improve the environment

 One way to examine the environment of any facility is to use a checklist.
 The Positive Environment Checklist (PEC) is a tool you can use to look at all aspects of the environment to determine if there are situations, conditions, or factors that contribute to any of the challenging behaviors.